lauslim12/intract-hotel-system/README.md

 Notes:
 * Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.

+## Deployment Notes
+* Use `yarn install --production` or `npm install --production` to install the Node packages.
+* Use `composer install --no-dev --optimize-autoloader` in the production server.
+* Setup your own Web Server to be used.
+* Remember to change the following:
+  * `$config['base_url']` in the `application/config/config.php` file.
+  * Database credentials in the `application/config/database.php` file.
+  * Base URL link in the `assets/js/react-variables/Variables.js` file (don't forget to rebuild the Webpack).